msu-cmse-courses/cmse495-SS24/0226-ASSIGNMENT_Reproducability.md

 # Submission

 Add your files to your team git repository on or before the deadline.

+**_NOTE_**: Please turn in what you can this week.
+Your instructor will review your notes and try to provide feedback and a grade estimation.
+This portion of the final assignment will not be officially graded until the end of the semester.
+If your team would like to skip turning in this assignment please send a note to the instructors letting us know.

-**_NOTE_**: We will be sharing the installation instructions with your classmates.
+~~**_NOTE_**: We will be sharing the installation instructions with your classmates.
 Make sure there is a way to install and test the instructions without violating your NDA.
-If there is a problem please notify your instructors.
+If there is a problem please notify your instructors. ~~

 Written by Dr. Dirk Colbry, Michigan State University
 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.